roshanpanda666/roshanpanda666/README.md

 ---

-> "First, solve the problem.
-Then, write the code." - John Johnson
+> _"First, solve the problem.
+Then, build an AI agent that solves all problems."_ 🔥

+---

+Let me know if you wanna add **project showcase** sections or make it *animated, collapsible, or even terminal-style*! 💻🚀
+Ready to push your README to **legend status**? 🧠🌐